 1a: The OAM sends QoE configuration requests with EC flag (energy consumption) inside MTSI QoE reporting request, which is associated with media session ID, time stamp, etc.

-1b: The gNB triggers the QMC handler with for QoE reporting to collect QoE metrics.
+1b: The gNodeB triggers the QMC handler with for QoE reporting to collect QoE metrics.

 1c: The QMC Handler within the UE triggers the MTSI Client to collect MTSI QoE metrics;